wbosley/Scheduler/README.md

 To set up the scheduler, first a Google Cloud Platform project must be created with the Google Calendar API enabled.
 Then a Google Calendar API CLIENT ID and API KEY must be created.
 <br>

 To obtain an API key and a Client ID, it is only necessary to complete the bullet points under the heading "Prerequisites" within Google's JavaScript Quickstart tutorial, available at the link below.
-Upon completing these four bullet points, which have been highlighted in red in the image below, you should have access to you CLIENT ID and your API KEY.
+Upon completing these four bullet points, which have been outlined in red, in the image below, you should have access to your CLIENT ID and your API KEY.

 https://developers.google.com/calendar/api/quickstart/js